If you have a USB card reader, you can swipe a credit card to process a payment in QuickBooks Online.

 - Fill out the payment details on the sales receipt or receive payment screen.

-- Click the Enter credit card details box.
+- Select the Enter credit card details box.

-- Click the Process payment when saving checkbox.
+- Select the Process payment when saving checkbox.

-- Swipe the card through the reader as shown in the picture onscreen.
+- Choose Swipe Card and swipe the card through the reader as shown in the picture onscreen.

-These suggestions may help you resolve issues with swiping cards:
+These suggestion may help you resolve issues with swiping cards.